sarahtang/text-scraping/README.md

 6. Work on Readme = explain, add comments

-7. Fix export so that you get CSV with specific name

-8. Think about what is the effect?
+7. Think about what is the effect?
 Business impact - competitive intellignece, audience intelligence; improvement on Sprinklr